 N.B.
 L.P.
-Goldsworthy appears on neither scorecard.
-However, it should perhaps be noted that on debut at the age of 20 he scored 39 in a crucial partnership of 90 with T.B.
+Goldsworthy does not appear in the list of Somerset individual run scorers for either innings because he was not in the top three run scorers on either occasion.
+However, on debut at the age of 20 he scored 39 in a crucial partnership of 90 with T.B.
 Abell in Somerset’s first innings, and 41 not out in the second innings in which he participated in an unbroken partnership of 86 with S.M.
 Davies which took Somerset from 123 for 6 to victory at 209 for 6.

-The final day report on the County Championship match against Nottinghamshire regerred to in this report canbe found via this link:
+The final day report on the County Championship match against Nottinghamshire referred to in this report can be found via this link: